 Secure the tube to a rack in 37 °C water bath and shake at 100–120 rpm for approximately 12–13 min.

-After incubation, gently invert the tubes by hand to disrupt the tissue until the collagenase P digestion solution becomes homogenous (Figure 7B).
+After incubation, gently shake the tubes by hand to disrupt the tissue until the collagenase P digestion solution becomes homogenous (Figure 7B).
 Homogeneity is confirmed by a sand-like appearance of fine particles of pancreas.
 About 30 s of gentle hand-shaking is usually enough.
 Hold the tube up to light to examine if the tissue is well homogenized; shake for another ~15 s if needed.

 Once digested, immediately place the tubes on ice and add 40 mL of ice-cold STOP solution to terminate the enzymatic digestion.